August 2021 Novel Ideas: 32 Quick Lit Reviews

 👏 👏 👏.
 Okay, Sandie, I see you!
 I loved this slow-building drama/thriller about an old group of college buddies gathered again for a wedding at a hotel.

 The story was a slow build but the final chapters were FIRE.
-I couldn’t put it down.
+I couldn’t put this hotel novel down at the end.

 Thanks to Minotaur Books and Netgalley for my review copy.
 All opinions are my own.